imosudi/AI-Based-Productivity-Coach/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the  BSD-2-Clause license  - see the LICENSE file for details.

 ## About Pomodoro Technique
 <div align="justify">